ansalens/x86_asm/tasks/data/build.md

 - I've debug my program with gdb.
 - I used `(gdb) watch $eax`, `(gdb) b *asm_func`, `(gdb) i r`, to figure out values inside my `int_array`.
 - `int_array` has following values: `0, 2, 4, 6, 8, 10, 12, 14, 16`
-- At the end, summing all those values, we get `72` which should be printed at the end but it still doesn't.
+- At the end, summing all those values, we get `72` which should be printed at the end.
 #### Figure out why does it segfault and fix it!